URLSession in Swift: The Essential Guide [with Examples]

 • Additional JavaScript files that define some behaviors, like the formatting of code snippets.

-On top of that, HTTP/2 introduced server push, which allows a server to speed up the loading of related resources by sending them to a client before the client requests them.
+In addition, HTTP/2 introduced server push, which allows a server to speed up the loading of related resources by sending them to a client before the client requests them.

 HTTP/3 also changes how sessions are maintained, delivering further speed improvements.